DifuseHQ/Kalmia/README.md

 > This project is still in development and is not ready for production use.

-Kalmia is a Go tool with a web interface for managing Docusaurus documentation.
+Kalmia is a Go tool with a web interface for managing RsPress documentation.
 It supports multiple versions, multiple users, and includes a markdown editor for easy edits.

 ## Requirements